Strengthening Wisconsin, Growing Leaders

-We remain ever committed to our mission of Developing Leaders to Strengthen Communities.
-We celebrate and honor the success of the past 30 years, and we recognize that leadership also requires us to look to the future.
-We will intentionally work to preserve and at the same time continuously improve the core of our programming; expand the number of community leaders in Wisconsin; foster increased sharing, networking, and collaboration among our alumni and enhance their training and support.
-As we work to accomplish these goals, WRLP will shift its name to Leadership Wisconsin.
-This new brand will enable us to be better positioned to fill the critical and growing need for quality, integrated leadership development training for leaders throughout all of Wisconsin.
+At that time we recommitted to our mission of Developing Leaders to Strengthen Communities, celebrated the success of the past 30 years, and recognized that leadership also requires us to look to the future.
+We committed to intentionally work to preserve and at the same time continuously improve the core of our programming; expand the number of community leaders in Wisconsin; foster increased sharing, networking, and collaboration among our alumni and enhance their training and support.
+As we worked to accomplish these goals, WRLP shifted its name to Leadership Wisconsin enabling us to be better positioned to fill the critical and growing need for quality, integrated leadership development training for leaders throughout all of Wisconsin.

 Most recently we have been undergoing a new transition for the organization, our programs, partnerships and the leaders we serve.
 Read more about that transition in the article “The Future Looks Bright!”